Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Summary and Outlook

-The Lorentzian and Lorentzian squared reservoirs, on the basis of all three measures were found to exhibit essentially the same DNM.
-This might seem counter intuitive, because inspection of the relevant formal expressions in the appendix suggests that the squared Lorentzian is more peaked than the Lorentzian with the same parameters, which would imply higher DNM.
+As noted in section IV, the Lorentzian and Lorentzian squared reservoirs, on the basis of all three measures, were found to exhibit essentially the same character of NM.
+This might seem counter intuitive, because inspection of the relevant formal expressions in the appendix suggests that the squared Lorentzian is more peaked than the Lorentzian with the same parameters, which would imply a higher character of NM.
 However, the Lorentzian squared employed in all of our comparative calculations (Figs. 2-5) was not the square of the accompanying Lorentzian, owing to the adjustment of the parameters explained in section III.
-If we calculated evolution of the qubit excitation dynamics and DNM for a Lorentzian and a Lorentzian squared spectral density characterized by the same parameters ($g$, $γ$ and $Δ_c$), we would indeed find more back-flow and higher DNM for the Lorentzian squared, which brings up an interesting issue in reservoir engineering.
+If we calculate the evolution of the qubit excitation dynamics and evaluate the character of NM for a Lorentzian and a Lorentzian squared spectral density characterized by the same parameters ($g$, $γ$ and $Δ_c$), we do indeed find more back-flow and higher NM character for the Lorentzian squared, which brings up an interesting issue in reservoir engineering.
 If in any open system subjected to dissipation through a Lorentzian reservoir, it were possible to modify the reservoir to the square of the Lorentzian, dissipation would slow down significantly.
 Our consideration of the Lorentzian squared spectral density is not a mere mathematical exercise.
-It was inspired by the observation of non-Lorentzian line shapes \cite{ref48,ref52}, including the Lorentzian squared, albeit in different physical context.
+It was inspired by the observation of non-Lorentzian line shapes \cite{ref53,ref57}, including the Lorentzian squared, albeit in different physical context.